yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 f :: (a -> b) -> c  ⇔ f is a function from (a→b) to c
 ~~~

-Defining the type of a function before its declaration isn't mandatory.
+Remember that defining the type of a function before its declaration isn't mandatory.
 Haskell infers the most general type for you.
 But it is considered a good practice to do so.